Eric Talley, officer killed in Boulder shooting, loved his job and his seven children: ‘That was his life’

 Authorities said on Monday that an unidentified suspect in the shooting is in custody; police have not disclosed details about any possible motive.
 Herold said police will “work night and day” to complete the investigation, which she said could take up to five days.
 The names of other victims in the rampage have not been released yet as police work to notify family members.

-Outside the grocery store late on Monday, a procession of police cars escorted the ambulance carrying Talley’s body as officers and first responders stood along the road saluting and holding the American flag.
+Outside the grocery store late on Monday, a procession of police cars escorted the ambulance carrying Talley’s body as officers and first responders stood along the road saluting and holding an American flag.

 Herko said he last spoke to Talley on Sunday.
 Herko had sent him a picture of his family playing a board game that Talley had recommended.
 Soon after learning about the shooting on Monday, Herko said, he texted Talley to make sure he was okay.